 52K x 2 = 104K

 That means you still have to get 6K points (spend $6K) to get to 110K.
 The good thing is, you have all year to do that.
-Most people can spend $6K within 2-3 months, but there are ways to speed that up.
+Most people can spend $6K within 2-3 months.

 To ensure that this process goes smoothly, there are a couple of recommended steps that you